open-constructs/cdk-serverless/.github/pull_request_template.md

 * **Please check if the PR fulfills these requirements**
-- [ ] The commit message describes your change and conform to conventional commits
+- [ ] The commit message describes your change
 - [ ] Tests for the changes have been added if possible (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)
+- [ ] Changes are mentioned in the changelog (for bug fixes / features)

 * **What kind of change does this PR introduce?** (Bug fix, feature, docs update, ...)